northernSage/flask-starter/README.md

     ```git push -u origin master```

-You are all set, get codding! :)
+You are all set, get coding! :)

 ### Testing